sizovs/sizovs.github.io/_posts/2022-07-22-the-red-line.md

 ![the-red-line](/images/red-line.png)

-People who follow that rule get a lot of respect of admiration from others.
+People who follow this rule get a lot of respect of admiration from others.
 The corporate world is in dire need of heroes.
 Mind how you behave and do work, because people are watching.
 Mediocrity is not what you want people to remember when thinking of you.
 Inaction is a form of mediocrity.
 When you see fraud, and don't fight fraud, you're fraud.
 Same with mediocrity.

 ---